fasterthanlime/jsmad/README.md

   - Strings are still used in the core decoding routines instead of Uint8Arrays - this should change
   - Optimizations, always
-  - Chrome 10+ support - have no idea why it doesn't work, it seems that only the audio output is broken, everything else runs fine
   - Better buffering strategy - player.js is still pretty naive and we stumble now and then onto buffer underflow
   - MPEG Layer I and II are not supported, only Layer III is - it should be pretty trivial but we had no interest for it in the first place.
   - MPEG 2.5 is not supported.
   - Free bitrate streams are not supported (this is different from VBR - VBR is supported)
   - Most of ID3v2.2 and ID3v2.3 are implemented, but some tags are mising.

-## That's all, folks!

-Thanks for your time :) Hope you like jsmad.